networknext/next/docs/network_next_terraform_provider.md

 Network Next is configured via a Terraform provider.
 This provider talks with your REST API running in your environment and mutates and queries the contents of your Postgres SQL database for that environment.

-After you make changes with terraforrm, always remember to commit your changes to the backend runtime:
+After you make changes with terraform, always remember to _commit_ your changes to the backend runtime:

 ```console
 (terraform changes)